ttbowen/game-jolt-api-vb/DOCUMENTATION.md

   - fetchScores(ByVa*l userInfo As Boolean, ByVal limit As Integer, ByVal tableID As Integer)
   - addScores(ByVal score As Integer, ByVal sort As Integer, ByVal Guest As Boolean, ByVal extraData As String, ByVal     tableID As Integer)
   - fetchTables()
-  - setDataStorage(ByVal key As String, ByVal userInfo As Boolean, ByVal data As String)

 5. **Data storage**
   - fetchDataStorage(ByVal key As String, ByVal userInfo As Boolean)